JonMrowczynski/PT-Symmetry-Controller/README.md

 - [Microsoft Visual Studio IDE](https://visualstudio.microsoft.com/) >= 2019

-Using the Visual Studio Installer that comes with the IDE...
+Using the Visual Studio Installer that comes with the IDE install the "Desktop development with C++" workload:

-- Install the following workloads:

-  - Desktop development with C++

 #### Hardware